ropensci/tokenizers/cran-comments.md

-This is a minor update to add lists of stopwords and options to use them in the tokenization functions.
+This is a minor update to improve the reliability of the C++ code that performs tokenization, and to add a vignette.

 ## Test environments

-* Local OS X install: R 3.2.4
+* Local OS X install: R 3.3.1
 * Ubuntu 14.04 (on Travis-CI): R-release, R-devel, R-oldrel
 * Win-builder: R-devel and R-release